Skip to main content

 How Do I Choose the Right Tax Filing Status?

-You’re likely here because you need to figure out what determines your tax filing status.
-Ultimately, this can determine how much taxes you pay.
-Whether you're single or not, your marital status on the last day of the tax year is what determines your status for the whole year.
+If you're here, it's likely because you're grappling with determining your tax filing status, a decision that can significantly impact your tax liabilities.
+Whether you're single or hitched, your marital status on the last day of the tax year dictates your filing status for the entire year.

-Here's a quick review of the types of filing statuses and what to do if you were looking for professional help:
+Let's take a fresh look at the various types of filing statuses and what to do if you are looking for professional help:

 how do i know my filing status?